 2. Capture of rollover IRA assets, additional investment opportunities

-3. Differentiates my practice versus other advisors
+3. Differentiates my practice versus other financial professionals

 4. That’s where the industry is headed